 The team of experienced pain management specialists at American Interventional Pain Institute focus on uncovering the origin of your neck pain before developing a comprehensive, personalized treatment plan for you.

-If you have neck pain, call American Interventional Pain Institute or schedule a consultation online today for effective relief.
+If you have neck pain, call American Interventional Pain Institute today to schedule a consultation.